 (Revenue generated by booth sales (item #1) in year N / Revenue generated by this same item in (N-1) x100

 - Share of the item in the total revenue generated:

 (Item revenue / Total show revenue) x100

 - The income made in relation to the initial objectives: in order to compare the income to an objective, it is necessary to define this objective beforehand:

 (Income of the item / Forecast objective of the item) x100

-You will obviously have to prepare an Excel file (or even better a shared Drive!) to monitor these KPIs before the event, in order to be "data-driven" and to be sure to be able to make an efficient and objective assessment.
+You will obviously have to prepare an Excel file (or even better, a shared Drive!) to monitor these KPIs before the event.
+This will help you be "data-driven" and to ensure your ability to make an efficient and objective assessment.